alex-90314/1-to-1000-game/README.md

-desktop game based on the TikTok filter.
+desktop game based on the TikTok filter game.

-currently played in the console
+*currently played in the console